 A commitment to education and supporting the community is a core value at My Vaccine Lawyer.
 In addition to our pro bono and philanthropic efforts, our firm values education and understands that obtaining an education is the pathway to success for many students.

-The My Vaccine Lawyer college scholarship is open to individuals who are currently attending or are planning to attend an accredited United States college or university during the Fall semester for undergraduate, graduate or post-graduate studies.
+The My Vaccine Lawyer higher education scholarship is open to individuals who are currently attending or are planning to attend an accredited United States college or university for undergraduate, graduate or post-graduate studies.

 Applicants must submit a 500-word essay answering the question posed at the bottom of this page.
 Applicants must also provide the following information:

 Applications should be uploaded to the website through the form below or emailed to email@example.com.